fleetdm/fleet/docs/Contributing/Testing-and-local-development.md

 log stream --predicate 'subsystem == "com.github.macadmins.Nudge"' --info --style json --debug
 ```

 - Nudge has a couple of flags that you can provide to see what config values are actually being used.
-You can try launching Nude with `-print-json-config` or `-print-profile-config` like this:
+You can try launching Nudge with `-print-json-config` or `-print-profile-config` like this:

 ```
 open /opt/orbit/bin/nudge/macos/stable/Nudge.app --args -json-url file:///opt/orbit/nudge-config.json -print-json-config